sandeep194920/MERN_Projects/README.md

 - `Setting colors dynamically in SingleCart page for product's colors with style and className`
 - `Sort, Filter and Search for products`
 - `Communicating between different contexts - Products context talking to Filter context in this app`
+- `Select tag with options to select from drop-down`
+- `localeCompare to compare two strings inside sort`

 ## Handy Tools